porameht/porameht/README.md

   -  Root Cause Analysis & Problem Solving expert for mechanical and electrical issues, with CNC programming expertise, sometime will research chemical & material for finding root cause and having hands-on manufacturing experience
   -  Maintenance Department leader and advisor managing `30+ technicians` with `400+ machines`, main focus breakdown maintenance and i'm success in reduce breakdown time from ~7% to ~1% per month in industrial operations.
 - **Software Engineer (Full Stack)** (3+ years)
-  - Fouder and develop in NFT Minting digital product `3000 pcs.` I'm focus in smart contract research, metadata storage IPFS for images and web full-stack development this project earn `7000$`.
+  - Co-Founder and developer in NFT Minting digital product `3000 pcs.` I'm focus in smart contract research, metadata storage IPFS for images and web full-stack development this project earn `7000$`.
   - Optimize search system for reduce response time from `~800ms` to `~200ms` in hybrid search feature `150k+ products` large payload and images.
   - Improvement time and space complexity of feature campaign status change from `O(n)` to `O(1)` by using redis ttl.
 - **Machine Learning Engineer** (2+ years -> past)